vdespa/asinus-time-tracking/README.md

 ## History ##

-Asinus Time-Tracking 1.0.0 is a fork of TimeTrack Zeiterfassung (v.
-1.5.4) created by Ralf Nickel).
+Asinus Time-Tracking is a fork of TimeTrack Zeiterfassung (v.
+1.5.4) created by Ralf Nickel.
+Thanks for the initial work on this project.